 Sydney Opera House

-The World Heritage Listed Sydney Opera House is the symbol of modern Australia, the nation’s premier cultural institution, and the world’s busiest performing arts centre.
+World Heritage Listed Sydney Opera House is the symbol of modern Australia, the nation’s premier tourism destination and one of the busiest performing arts centres in the world.

-A masterpiece that belongs to all Australians, the Opera House embodies beauty, inspiration and the liberating power of arts and ideas.
-It welcomes 8.2 million visitors to the site each year, presents close to 1,900 performances to 1.4 million people and hosts 300,000 people on a guided tour of the building.
-The Opera House contributes $775 million to the national economy annually and has a cultural and iconic value estimated at $4.6 billion.
+A masterpiece that belongs to all Australians, the Sydney Opera House occupies a unique place in the cultural landscape.
+As Australia’s premier tourist destination, a world-class performing arts centre and celebrated community meeting place, it welcomes almost 11 million visitors annually, presenting more than 1,800 performances to almost 1.4 million people, and hosting more than 560,000 patrons on a guided tour of the building.
+The Opera House contributes $1.2 billion to the national economy each year and has a cultural and iconic value estimated at $6.2 billion.

 The Vehicle Access and Pedestrian Safety (VAPS) project, wholly funded by the NSW Government and the largest construction project undertaken since the building was opened, is currently underway and will be completed in 2014.
 Building on VAPS, the Opera House is developing a Masterplan with support from the NSW Government to transform the Opera House for future generations of audiences, artists and visitors.